shabnam-b/ELQA/README.md

 The project was tested using Python 3.7. <br>

+Please make sure you clone the repository using git LFS <br>

 Please check out the data directory to get the original data dumps (Original data from [here](https://archive.org/details/stackexchange), Publication date: 2021-12-06, Contributor: Stack Exchange Community).
 Please adhere to Stack Exchange guidelines if using the data.
 Our scripts for processing the data are available in the scripts directory along with instructions. <br>